OSLabTools/nicetoolbox/docs/getting_started.md

 # navigate to the NICE toolbox source code folder
 cd /path/to/isa-tool/

-# activate the python environment
+# activate the python environment in LINUX
 source ./env/bin/activate

+# activate the python environment in WINDOWS
+env\Scripts\activate

 # run the toolbox
 python detectors/main.py